Rejuvenating AMLI-Cycle: From Chebyshev Polynomials to Momentum Acceleration: Introduction

 The rest of this paper is organized as follows.
-In~\cref{sec:pre}~we introduce the~$k$V-cycle MG algorithm and the HB and NA methods.
-In~\cref{sec:Methods for Preconditioned Linear Problem}, we present the HB method and NA method for the preconditioned linear system and their relationships with polynomial approximations to~$1/x$.
-Then, the momentum accelerated MG methods and their uniform convergence results are discussed in~\cref{sec:Momentum Accelerated Multigrid Cycles}.
-In~\cref{sec:num}, we present some numerical experiments that illustrate the efficiency of momentum accelerated MG methods, especially N-cycle.
-Finally, some conclusions are drawn in~\cref{sec:conc}.
+In Section~\ref{sec:AMLI}, we review the AMLI-cycle and its standard theoretical analysis.
+In Section~\ref{sec:Polynomials from Momentum Acceleration Methods}, we introduce the unified momentum acceleration method for preconditioned linear systems and the corresponding polynomials.
+Our new theoretical and practical study of the AMLI-cycle using Chebyshev polynomials is presented in Section~\ref{sec:AMLI-Cycle-Chebyshev}.
+The momentum-accelerated AMLI-cycle methods and their uniformly bounded condition number results are discussed in Section~\ref{sec:AMLI-Cycles-MA}.
+In Section~\ref{sec:num}, we provide numerical experiments demonstrating the efficiency of the AMLI-cycle with Chebyshev polynomials and momentum-accelerated polynomials.
+Finally, we present our conclusions in Section~\ref{sec:conc}.